UBC-DSCI-310-2025W2/dsci-310-group-5/README.md

 ## Makefile

-Please ensure that Docker has been set up according to the steps  specified under "Running the Analysis", prior to running any of the commands below.
+Please ensure that Docker has been set up according to the steps  specified under "Running the Analysis", prior to running any of the commands below in the terminal.

 To generate a PDF or HTML of the report, run `make pdf`, or `make html`.